esimov/ascii-fluid/README.md

 ## How does it works?

-The fluid solver is mainly based on Jos Stam's paper [Real-Time Fluid Dynamics for Games](https://pdfs.semanticscholar.org/847f/819a4ea14bd789aca8bc88e85e906cfc657c.pdf).
-The [tcell](https://github.com/gdamore/tcell) library is used for rendering the fluid simulation in terminal and [gorrilla/websocket](https://github.com/gorilla/websocket) package for communicating through a websocket connection with the Webassembly version of the [Pigo](https://github.com/esimov/pigo) face detection library.
+The fluid solver is mainly based on Jos Stam's paper [Real-Time Fluid Dynamics for Games](https://pdfs.semanticscholar.org/847f/819a4ea14bd789aca8bc88e85e906cfc657c.pdf). [tcell](https://github.com/gdamore/tcell) library is used for rendering the fluid simulation in terminal and [gorrilla/websocket](https://github.com/gorilla/websocket) package for communicating through a websocket connection with the Webassembly version of the [Pigo](https://github.com/esimov/pigo) face detection library.

 This will start three new operation simultaneously:
 - open a new terminal window